 About the Award

-Launched by the EPO in 2006, the award gives inventors the recognition they deserve.
-And, like every competition, it acts as an incentive for other potential winners.
-It helps to protect ideas and encourage innovation.
+The EPO launched the Award in 2006 to give inventors the recognition they deserve.
+And, like every competition, it acts as an incentive for others.

 At the Award ceremony taking place in Valencia, we will announce the winners in our five categories, the Popular Prize and the Young Inventors Prize.
 Registration for the livestream will open soon!

 European Inventor Award winners receive striking trophies in the shape of a sail.
 As a lasting symbol of exploration and ingenuity, the sail shows how inventive ideas can propel humankind to uncharted shores.
 German industrial designer Miriam Irle conceived the original design and each year the trophy is crafted with new materials.

 The 2023 trophies were made of ceramics and decorated with traditional Valencian motifs.
 The Young Inventors Prize trophies were painted by Rosh333, a street artist from Spain.

 The European Inventor Award jury consists of inventors who are all former finalists.
 To judge proposals, the independent panel will draw on their wealth of technical, business, and intellectual property expertise.
 In 2023, Wolfgang M. Heckl is the jury chair.